justbennet/easysite/eb_config.md

 # Setting up EasyBuild itself

+Count on several iterations of the configuration as you gain more experience with EasyBuild.
+There is a _lot_ to learn.

 ## Considerations for a site

-What is the root of your EasyBuild installation?
+### Root of your EasyBuild installation

+We picked `/sw/arcts`, and under that there is an `easybuild` directory in which we installed EasyBuild itself, and an `EasyBuilt` directory in which we put all the things EasyBuild builds for us (and our config file).

-Build location
+### Build location

+We use `/tmp`, but we probably could use `/dev/shm/eb` as we have a machine with 180 GB memory.
+However, it is a shared machine, and other people also use `/dev/shm` and still want to run programs.

-Setting up building within jobs?
+### Setting up building within jobs

-Final installation location (NFS, CVMFS)
+### Final installation location (NFS, CVMFS)

-Account used to build
+### Account used to build

-Cache directory(ies)
+### Cache directory(ies)

-Build node different from production (faster installation to local disk)
+### Build node different from production (faster installation to local disk)

 ## Eliminate some duplication of tool-only packages

-In particular M4, Bison, Flex, et al.  Should only need one of these per toolchain.
-Would it make sense to have a versioned build-tools that gets added as a layer below the current toolchain and on which everything else depends?
-That would reduce the duplications induced by hard numbering of dependencies?

 ## Set up system tool chain